 - shallow / outer

-When price is posting higher highs in an uptrend or lower lows in a downtrend, but the oscillator does not have higher highs or lower lows as well, then the currency pair has divergence.
+When the price is posting higher highs in an uptrend or lower lows in a downtrend, but the oscillator does not have higher highs or lower lows as well, then the currency pair has divergence.
 When the oscillator also has highs or lower lows then there is convergence.
 The oscillator is basically a measurement of momentum so when momentum does not confirm the trend there is less chance of a trend to successfully continue.
-Here is a quick good to guide line:
+Here is a quick good to guideline:

 - Divergence – danger for trend